 The virus that causes genital warts is called human papilloma virus (HPV).
 More than 70 different types of HPV exist.
 Certain types of HPV can lead to

 , or to or anal cancer.
 These are called high-risk types of HPV.

 Not all types of HPV cause genital warts.
 Other types of HPV cause warts on other parts of the skin, such as the hands.

 HPV infection around the genitals is common.
 Most people have no symptoms.
 In women, HPV can spread to areas inside, on the walls of the vagina and cervix.
 They are not easy to see without special medical procedures.

 Important facts about HPV:

 HPV infection spreads from one person to another through sexual contact involving the anus, mouth, or vagina.
-You can spread the warts even if you do not see them.
+The virus can be spread, even if you do not see the warts.

 You may not see warts for 6 weeks to 6 months after becoming infected.
 You may not notice them for years.